heggy231/todoMVCJQuery/noteJQuery.md

 - go to Application > localStorage clear out all todoMVC.com data
 - starting scratch, no prev. session's data in localStorage

-// edit it namespace = 'todos-jquery'
+// Remember to update namespace in localStorage.getItem(namespace) to
+// localStorage.getItem('todos-jquery')
 	var store = localStorage.getItem('todos-jquery');
-// store will return 'null' since we have no data there.
+// store will return 'null' since we have no data there since cleared
+// all localStorage
-	store; // null
+	store; // output: null

-// if you like to store is truthy by putting inside  Boolean() Boolean(store && JSON.parse(store)); // false
+// Check if store is truthy > Boolean()
+Boolean(store && JSON.parse(store)); // false
-// store is falsy
+// Short-circuit evaluation if store is falsy Boolean(store);  // output: false
-Boolean(store);
-// therefore, it just returns [] in the code
+// Boolean(false && JSON.parse(store)) will not evaluate JSON.parse(store)
+// Logic gurantees that stmt will be false and skips the other side of &&

 refer to the code in store function:
 	var store = localStorage.getItem(namespace);